 - How many of your visitors get access to your website through mobile devices or desktop devices?

 - How many of your website visitors have downloaded your ebook or signed up for your releases and so?

 Step 5: Explore Your Brand Share of Voice (SOV)

 If you are eager to measure marketing performance objectively, then it’s time to pay more attention to Share of Voice (SOV).
 It’s a marketing metric that tells you what percentage of the conversation around your topic is happening on your channels.

 It shouldn’t be overlooked when figuring out how to measure marketing performance because it gives you an idea of how well you’re promoting your brand and how engaged your audience is.

 In other words, it’s an indicator of the market share that your company holds among its competitors when advertising.

 If you have a high SOV, you’re doing a good job promoting your brand and driving engagement.
 That can lead to more customers and better sales.
 Additionally, a high SOV can help build brand awareness and equity.
 And it also means that your brand will obtain a larger market share in the long term.

-Conversely, if you have a low SOV, it could be an indication that you need to improve your marketing efforts.
+Conversely, if you have a low SOV, it could indicate that you need to improve your marketing efforts.
 Low engagement could also lead to lower sales and less brand awareness.